 Employers will be reimbursed up to a maximum of $21,000 per eligible apprentice or trainee ($7,000 per quarter).

-The subsidy will be available to small businesses employing fewer than 20 full-time employees, who retain an apprentice or trainee.
+The subsidy will be available to small businesses employing fewer than 20 employees, who retain an apprentice or trainee.

 Where a small business is not able to retain an apprentice, the subsidy will be available to a new employer.